Q: What is a genetically engineered animal?

 - Durability plan: the sponsor’s plan to demonstrate that the alteration will remain the same over time, and continue to have the same effect;

 - Environmental impact and food/feed safety: the assessment of any environmental impacts and, for GE animals of food species, an assessment of the safety of food derived from those GE animals showing it is safe to eat for humans and/or animals;

 - Claim validation: a demonstration that the animal containing the rDNA construct/IGA has the characteristics that the developer says it has.

 Q. How will FDA inform the public about new GE animals, its decisions on them, and the science behind those decisions?

-FDA’s new animal drug approvals (including for GE animals) are published in the Federal Register, codified in the Code of Federal Regulations, and posted on its website at Animal Drugs @ FDA.
+A. FDA’s new animal drug approvals (including for IGAs in animals) are published in the Federal Register, codified in the Code of Federal Regulations, and posted on its website at Animal Drugs @ FDA.
 Following approvals, FDA will also provide electronic access to a summary of all information (other than confidential business or trade secret information) used in FDA’s decisions as part of the freedom of information summary routinely published upon approval.

 1The new animal drug approval requirements are described in the Code of Federal Regulations under 21 CFR 514.